distantorigin/miriani-next/docs/adding_sounds.md

 1. Open Command Prompt (Win + R, type 'cmd', press Enter)
 2. Type: 'cd Documents' (this goes to your Documents folder)
-3. Type: 'git clone https://github.com/distantorigin/miriani-next.git miriani-next4.
-Press Enter
+3. Type: 'git clone https://github.com/distantorigin/miriani-next.git miriani-next-dev' Press Enter
 5. Wait for it to finish - you'll see lines of text as it downloads
 6. When it's done, the path is: 'C:\Users\YourName\Documents\miriani-next
 ---